jonathanlocke/jonathanlocke.github.io/_posts/2021-10-01-microservices.md

                 Version.parse("1.0"));

             var response = client.post("divide",
-                DivideRequest.DivideResponse.class,
+                DivisionRequest.DivisionResponse.class,
-                new DivideRequest(9, 3));
+                new DivisionRequest(9, 3));

             Message.println(AsciiArt.box("response => $", response));
         }
     }

 Here, we create a *MicroservletClient* to access the microservice we built above.
 We tell it to use the service on port 8086 of the local host.
-Then we POST a *DivideRequest* to divide 9 by 3 using the client, and we read the response.
+Then we POST a *DivisionRequest* to divide 9 by 3 using the client, and we read the response.
 The response shows that the quotient is 3:

     -------------------
     |  response => 3  |